MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 - The l1 penalty is handled by soft-thresholding.
 - The l1 ADMM part does not require CVX.

-For spline trend filtering, some subproblems contain nonsmooth l1 penalties.
+For Spline trend filtering, some subproblems contain nonsmooth l1 penalties.
 These subproblems are solved using:

 - CVX in MATLAB
 - CVXPY in Python

-Therefore, some ADMM spline versions still require CVX or CVXPY.
+Therefore, some ADMM Spline versions still require CVX or CVXPY.

 Files